miiwo/granblue_api/README.md

 ## Features
 - Authentication+Authorization via an API key
 - Find GBF weapons with filters based on weapon skills, key effects, or type to help with grid building
-- Publically accessable REST API that can be used by other developers without needing to source their own data
+- Publically accessable REST API secured with HTTPS that can be used by other developers without needing to source their own data

 ## Setup on your own machine
 #### 1. Grab the source code